dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

 ## Built-in resource types

-.NET Aspire apps are made up of a set of resources.
+.NET Aspire projects are made up of a set of resources.
 There are three base types of compute resources:

 | Method | Resource type | Description |
 |--|--|--|